dart-lang/site-www/src/_guides/language/effective-dart/design.md

 showPopup     // Sounds like it shows the popup.
 {% endprettify %}

-**Exception:** Input properties in [AngularDart][] components sometimes use imperative verbs for boolean setters because these setters are invoked in templates, not from other Dart code.

 ### CONSIDER omitting the verb for a named boolean *parameter*.